 Check For Home Upgrades

 As you clean and organize your home, keep a running list of any necessary home maintenance needs as well as dream home upgrades.
-Whether you spot a crack in a window or realize that the kids’ old bathtub is no longer needed, investing in renovations will help you restore your home to its original glory and keep it up to date with market trends.
+Whether you realize that the kids’ old bathtub is no longer needed, investing in renovations will help you restore your home to its original glory and keep it up to date with market trends.

 Invest in Some Aging-in-Place Renovations